mmmirrra/mmmirrra.github.io/_posts/2024-03-19-MultimediaSystem-environment.markdown

   - IMT-2020
   - 5G mobile communication network technology is needed due to the rapid change of mobile environment
   - 5G is a next-generation mobile communication technology that is 1,000 times faster in data transmission than 4G LTE
-    - LTE maximum speed: 75 Mbps
+    - LTE maximum speed : 75 Mbps
     - 5G : 75Gbps ~ 100Gbps (1Gbps Sensitive Speed Expected)
   - Development Effects of 5G
     - Providing futuristic services such as Internet of Things (IoT), augmented reality, and holograms